jonfernq/Python-Flashcards/LoadingFlashcards/README.md

 ## Loading Flashcards

-Flashcards can be stored and loaded into an app in various ways:
+Flashcards can be stored and loaded into an app in various ways.

+In most flashcard apps (e.g. Anki) one opens a file dialogue and loads a deck of flashcards directly from a file.

+However, manual loading of each flashcard deck from a file each time is not suitable for a more wholistic approach to learning.

+For learning all the words of the Academic Word List (AWL) over multiple decks and multiple sessions, pre-loading many related decks makes more sense.

+Pre-loading decks once and for all allows for reorganization of decks based on mastery.

+Flashcards can be presented as a prioritized list for learning.
+Flashcards with a low-level of mastery are given a high priority and high-level of mastery are given a low priority.

+Here are some ways to pre-load decks:

 - Automatically loaded from CSV files in a sub-directory each time the app starts.
 - Manually loaded either by app creator or user from CSV files into a SQLite database.